-From the Processing menu, under the History section, you'll find Algorithms.
-All algorithms that are executed, even if they are executed from the GUI and not from the console (which will be explained later in this manual) are stored in this section as a console call.
+From the Processing History... menu, you'll find algorithms that are executed, regardless of they are executed from the GUI or from the console (which will be explained later in this manual).
+The execution is stored in this dialog as a console call.
 That means that everytime you run an algorithm, a console command is added to the log, and you have the full history of your working session.
 Here is how that history looks like: